YipengUva/Python_on_Rstudio_server/readme.md

 * Install the "dummyML" Python package, which is a Python package for automated data analysis in Python.
 To do this, create a virtual environment and install the package using the following commands:

     * ```sh
-        conda create --name mlenv python==3.7.6
+        conda create --name myenv python==3.7.6
-        conda activate mlenv
+        conda activate myenv
         pip install dummyML
       ```

 * Build ML models using the "dummyML" package installed in your virtual environment.
     * Get the script for testing dummyML package by ```cp /home/ysong1/test_dummyML/1_test_dummyML.py .``` on the terminal to copy the script to your project folder.

     * Activate the interactive mode using the R script in the section **Using Python virutal environment on Rstudio Server**.
-Change myenv to mlenv.

     * Run the script interactively and check the results.